Battle of Big Bethel: Aftermath

-In the early stages of the war, uniforms had not been standardized, and some Union units wore some items of clothing which were gray in color, though gray had also begun to be adopted by the Confederate Army.
+In the early stages of the war, uniforms had not been standardized, and some Union units wore some items of clothing that were gray, though gray had also begun to be adopted by the Confederate Army.
 William Y. W. Ripley, a company commander in the 1st Vermont who later received the Medal of Honor for heroism at the Battle of Malvern Hill while fighting with the 1st United States Sharpshooters, said a primary lesson for Union Army leaders was that "...the gray overcoats and soft hats had to go, lest they (Union soldiers) be shot by their own troops."

 The Confederates suffered only one killed and seven wounded.

 Major Winthrop and several other Union dead were buried on the field by the Confederates.
 Soon thereafter, Magruder granted a request by Winthrop's brother and Union officers, under a flag of truce, to recover Winthrop's body.
-They returned the body on the field with a respectful escort.
+They returned the body to the field with a respectful escort.

 Major Randolph's artillery and Colonel D. H. Hill's 1st North Carolina infantry troops were commended by Magruder for their actions.
 Within hours of the battle, Magruder withdrew his forces to Yorktown, where he established a line protected by the Warwick River.
-Magruder feared another larger and better planned Union attack on his position and felt he should maintain his defense at Yorktown and along the Warwick River.
+Magruder feared another larger and better-planned Union attack on his position and felt he should maintain his defense at Yorktown and along the Warwick River.
 The press in the Confederate States in particular made the Confederate victory appear to be more momentous than it was and greatly exaggerated the number of Union soldiers killed in the battle, a common reaction by both sides to battles in 1861.

 At the time, the outcome of the battle was an important boost to Southern confidence and morale.
 Along with the Confederate victory at the Battle of First Bull Run (Battle of First Manassas) six weeks later, it provided what proved to be undue encouragement and confidence in a quick victory in the war to the Confederates.
 Union morale was correspondingly damaged but as events proved, the Northern public and military showed resilience and determination in the face of several early defeats.

 Historiography

 First Confederate death

-Many authors have stated that Private Henry L. Wyatt of the 1st North Carolina Volunteers, later the 11th North Carolina Infantry Regiment, the only Confederate soldier killed in the battle was the first Confederate soldier killed in combat in the Civil War.
+Many authors have stated that Private Henry L. Wyatt of the 1st North Carolina Volunteers, later the 11th North Carolina Infantry Regiment, the only Confederate soldier killed in the battle, was the first Confederate soldier killed in combat in the Civil War.
 This is only correct to the extent a distinction is made between the first officer killed, Captain John Quincy Marr, who was killed at the Battle of Fairfax Court House (June 1861) on June 1, 1861, and the first enlisted man killed, which Private Wyatt appears to have been.